officialfm/valid8ors/README.md

     validates :email, email_format: true

-You can also modify the default message ("is improperly formatted") if validation fails:

-    validates :email, email_format: { message: "is not well formatted" }

 Restrict your validation to accept emails from specific domains only:

     validates :email, email_format: { domains: ['gmail.com', 'live.com'] }

-You can also modify the default message ("can't be from this domain") if email's domain is rejected

-    validates :email, email_format: { invalid_domain_message: 'forbidden domain', domains: ['gmail.com', 'live.com'] }

 ### I18n

-If you use I18n, the default keys to translate are :improperly_formatted (for the incorrect email message) and :invalid_domain (for the blacklisted domain email message).
+Default keys to translate are :improperly_formatted (when not an email format) and :invalid_domain (when email domain not listed in "domains" option).
 So if you add to your User model:

     validates :email, email_format: true